brootaylor/brootaylor-v3/src/_content/pages/about.md

   <h3 id="cv" tabindex="-1" class="visually-hidden">Need a copy of my CV? <a class="header-anchor" href="#cv">#</a></h3>
   <p><small><em>(Need to see a copy of my CV for some reason?
 You're welcome to <a href="/BruceTaylorCV">download a copy</a>.)</em></small></p>
 </div>

 ---

-## Hobbies & other interests

-I enjoy [taking photos](/photos), [reading](/reading) and am a [fairly decent drummer](/photos/2022-03-29/photo_202203292358).
-But, I ended up having to [sell my drumkit](/photos/2022-04-06/photo_202204062304) recently for various reasons.
-I miss playing *big* time and hope I'll get a chance to play again in the future... 🤞

-Fly fishing for trout is something I grew up doing and continue to do.
-I head to the beautiful [Lakedown Trout Fishery](https://www.lakedowntroutfishery.com/){rel=external} now and then.
-A gorgeous and tranquil spot away from all the noise.

-I absolutely adore aircraft and hope that one day I'll be able to either get my PPL or GPL.

-I write now and then &ndash; and have [written a few posts](/writing), [jotted down some notes](/notes), and [bookmarked links to articles](/bookmarks) I've enjoyed and found interesting.
-Hopefully some of them resonate with you.

-{% from "components/core/images/images.njk" import imageFigure %}
-{{ imageFigure(
-  "/assets/images/pages/about/giants_castle_2022.webp",
-  "My mum looking at a beautiful view of the Giants Castle mountain from the Giants Castle Camp's main dining room balcony", "2000",
-  "1125",
-  'My mum looking towards Giants Castle. <abbr title="Kwazulu Natal.">KZN</abbr>, South Africa.
-Near to where I grew up', false,
-  "shadow",
-  "lazy")
-}}

----